Family mediation – with a trained, professional mediator – is available via video conference, and is free if you qualify for legal aid.

 An FMC Registered Mediator can help you make agreements about things that are important for you and your family when your circumstances change, for example in divorce or separation.

-Mediators can help you make new or revised arrangements during the current restrictions on movement due to coronavirus, and help you agree temporary arrangements that can be looked at again when circumstances change.
-They will do so via video conference or, if video is not possible, via telephone.
+A mediator can help you make new or revised arrangements during the current restrictions on movement due to coronavirus, and help you agree temporary arrangements that can be looked at again when circumstances change.
+They are able to do so via video conference or, if video is not possible, via telephone.

-To find out more, contact an FMC registered mediator.
-You you can search for mediators offering online mediation, including those who offer legal aid, here.
+To find out more, contact an FMC Registered Mediator.
+You can search for mediators offering online mediation, including those who offer legal aid, here.